Visit the famous five villages of the Cinque Terre in Italy, a must-visit on an travel lover’s list.

-Italy tops the list of favourite travel destinations for so many people and it is so easy to see why – form the fashion, food, culture, lakes, Riviera and the diverse cities from Venice to Milan and the capital Rome, there is something that suits everyone.
+Italy tops the list of favourite travel destinations for so many people and it is so easy to see why – from the fashion, food, culture, lakes, Riviera and the diverse cities from Venice to Milan and the capital Rome, there is something that suits everyone.

 One of the most spectacular places we have visited on our travels in Italy is the Cinque Terre.
 The Cinque Terre is a collection of five World Heritage Listed villages on a dramatic, rugged stretch of the Italian Riviera.

 The five villages, Monterosso, Riomaggiore, Vernazza, Corniglia and Manarola are perched high on dramatic cliffs looking out to sea and are awash in pastel shades.
+Each village has its own unique character and charm.

-Monterosso is the only one of the five villages that has much of a beach area which makes it popular with families and sunseekers, however our favourite village to stay in is Vernazza, for its quaintness and exquisite scenery.
+Monterosso is the only one of the five villages that has much of a beach area which makes it popular with families and sunseekers, however our favorite village to stay in is Vernazza, for its quaintness and exquisite scenery.

-The food of the region is magnificent, handmade ravioli with prawns, fresh anchovies and trofie pasta, the Ligurian speciality pesto topped on fresh pizza and a glass of sweet late harvest sciacchetra are some of the highlights.
+The food of the region is magnificent, handmade ravioli with prawns, fresh fish and trofie pasta, the Ligurian speciality pesto topped on fresh pizza and a glass of sweet late harvest sciacchetra are some of the highlights.

-Travelling around the villages
+Travelling around the Five Villages

 Reaching the five villages (and travelling between them) is easiest by train with direct services from Pisa, Genoa and Rome.
 Largely not accessible by car (cars are not allowed in to the town centres) taking the train that winds through each of the villages is the most simple way to get around.

 Another great way to experience the Cinque Terre is to walk between the five villages – which for centuries was the only way of getting around – and take in some of the most exquisite sea views.
+The paths can be hilly so come prepared with good walking shoes.

 Accommodation can be hit and miss and can also be very expensive at peak times so we recommend first choosing the village you want to be based at and then doing your research – it is possible to find some quaint family-run accommodation that won’t break the bank and will give you a taste of the authentic Italian life.
 If you like castles, crashing waves and a deck overlooking the aqua blue sea try Gianni Franzi in Vernazza.